schulstreamer12/nota/README.md

-# nota-The idea behind it
+# nota -The idea behind it
 A simple File Editor with a Folderview

 Yes that was the only idea I had when I get this project started.